hidetatz/dotfiles/README.md

 ## dotfiles

-This repo contains my dotfiles for Linux.
-For macOS, there is a separeted repo https://github.com/hidetatz/dot-mac
+This repo contains my dotfiles mainly for Linux.